astral-sh/uv/docs/configuration/files.md

 If project-, user-, and system-level configuration files are found, the settings will be merged, with project-level configuration taking precedence over the user-level configuration, and user-level configuration taking precedence over the system-level configuration.
+(If multiple system-level configuration files are found, e.g., at both `/etc/uv/uv.toml` and `$XDG_CONFIG_DIRS/uv/uv.toml`, only the first-discovered file will be used, with XDG taking priority.)

 For example, if a string, number, or boolean is present in both the project- and user-level configuration tables, the project-level value will be used, and the user-level value will be